by

 Does your company provide opportunities for employees to give to disaster nonprofits?
 Does the company match these, and is there a cap on the amount?
 Perhaps your company prefers to make grants from its foundation—can it do so internationally?
 If your company already has an employee giving program, details should be provided in one place, where all employees know they can easily find up-to-date information.
 If you don’t yet have an employee giving strategy, consider expanding your strategy planning to include them.
 When 3M surveyed its employees on what causes they cared about, disaster giving topped the list.
 Using the feedback they received, 3M proactively launched a GlobalGiving disaster giving page, which can be updated with current disaster giving options at a moment’s notice, enabling employees to immediately support nonprofits responding.

-Contact the GlobalGiving team to learn more about preparing for disaster season.
+Contact the GlobalGiving team to learn more about developing an effective disaster response strategy.

 CONTACT US